-The SÚJB supervising activities are regulated in more detail by Section 39 of the Atomic Act and by the Act No. 255/2012 Coll., on inspection (Inspection Code).
+The SÚJB supervising activities are regulated in more detail by Section 39 of the Atomic Act and by the Act No. 552/1991 Coll., on state supervision, as amended and Act No. 255/2012 Coll., Control code.

-Remedial measures to meet legislative requirements are specified in Sections 40 and 41 of the Atomic Act and include the SÚJB power to require redress, to order performance of technical reviews, inspections and tests of operational condition of the installation, power to withdraw an authorization of special professional competence from the nuclear installation personnel in case they violate their obligations and power to impose fines for failure to meet the obligations specified in the Atomic Act.
+Remedial measures to meet legislative requirements are specified in Sections 40 and 41 of the Atomic Act and include the SÚJB power to require redress, to order performance of technical reviews, inspections and tests of operational condition of the installation, power to withdraw an authorization of special professional competence from the nuclear installation personnel in case they violate their obligations and power to impose fines for failure to met the obligations specified in the Atomic Act.